 An option is also to explore accommodations through Airbnb, where you can rent a person’s home or condo.

 Download Uber or Lyft onto your phone to easily call a private or shared car that will take you short distances at affordable rates.
-If you plan to explore the Bay Area during your stay (e.g. Marin County, Napa/Sonoma, Oakland/Berkeley, Palo Alto/Stanford, Monterey/Carmel) you will likely want to rent a car.
+The Caltrain runs from San Francisco to San Jose and you can find the weekday and weekend schedules here.
+If you plan to visit places such as Marin County, Napa/Sonoma, and Monterey/Carmel you will likely want to rent a car.

 We hope you plan to spend the weekend here!
 Every corner of the Bay offers a uniquely Californian experience.